Nikoloz911/Nikoloz911/README.md

-## How to Reach Me
 - 📫 You can reach me at: nikalobjanidze014@gmail.com

-## Fun Fact
-- ⚡ I spent my time doing this.
+- ⚡ Fun fact: I spent my time doing this.